 Have you ever created a complex or expensive invitation card, didn’t want to do it again, and wished you could use that one card to invite everyone?
 This might seem like eating your cake and having it too.
 Nonetheless, it’s possible.

 Simply showcase that single invitation card of yours online and send the link to your guests inviting them for your party or event.
-This is an electronic invitation as already discussed above.
+This is another style of an electronic invitation as already discussed above.

 On the other hand, even if you plan to post-mail invitations to all of your guests, it’s still a great idea to place your invitation at a single location online that those same guests can get to.